 There are many risks that the Company faces in its day to day activities.
-To identify and keep track of the risks, the CRO maintains a detailed risk register.
+To identify and keep track of the risks, the CRO maintains a detailed risk register, with periodical reporting to the R&CC on the top risks.

 In addition to the key risks identified previously the Company considers the following risk to be important: